-The criteria for match-up between TANSO-FTS and CALIOP data were within 400 km for the distance between each footprint center location and within five minutes for the observation time difference.
+The criteria for match-up between TANSO-FTS and CALIOP data were within 100 km for the distance between each footprint center location and within five minutes for the observation time difference.
 The cloud-top altitude at the highest layer (topmost of layer) and optical thickness from the CALIOP cloud layer product were used for the analysis.
-Note that because the TANSO-

-10 FTS detects the accumulated reflectance of cloud layers, the TANSO-FTS radiance is not always sensitive to the topmost cloud layers.
+Note that because the TANSO-FTS detects the accumulated reflectance of cloud layers, the TANSO-FTS radiance is not always sensitive to the topmost cloud layers.

-Figure 6 shows maps of the observation points of TANSO-FTS that were matched with CALIOP observations and the fraction of cloud flag, summarized monthly for January, April, July, and October 2010.
-The matched points were concentrated within the northern middle latitudes, approximately between 30°N and 60°N. In October, there are only a few match-up points

-15 due to the change of the nominal TANSO-FTS operation mode from five- to three-point mode.
-The clear and cloud fractions changed from month to month in the ranges 44% to 65% and 33% to 53%, respectively.
+Figure 6 shows maps of the observation points of TANSO-FTS that were matched with CALIOP observations within 100 km and the fraction of cloud flag, summarized monthly for January, April, July, and October 2010.
+The matched points were concentrated within the northern middle latitudes, approximately between 30°N and 60°N. In October, there are only a few match-up points due to the change of the nominal TANSO-FTS operation mode from five- to three-point mode.
+The clear and cloud fractions by TANSO-FTS water vapor saturated band method changed from month to month in the ranges 44% to 66% and 33% to 53%, respectively.
 The clear fraction was larger than that of cloud except in April.
-The missing data ratio ranged from 1.4% to 5.8%, and mainly resulted from the instability of the pointing mechanism (not shown).
+The missing data ratio ranged from 1.0% to 6.2%, and mainly resulted from the instability of the pointing mechanism (not shown).